ritua2/sequencing/README.md

 ## 3. Run

 Before running the code, ensure that the input files are available.
-Also ensure that outdir exists (mkdir outdir).
+Create an outdir if one does not exists (mkdir outdir).

+**Remember to follow the step above to convert your annotation to GTF**, if it's GFF3 (Ensembl-style annotations, e.g. yeast, typically are).

 ## SERIAL RUN: